scaffold-eth/se-2-challenges/README.md

 > 💡 Each of these functions should calculate the resulting amount of output asset using our price function that looks at the ratio of the reserves vs the input asset.
 We can call tokenToEth and it will take our tokens and send us ETH or we can call ethToToken with some ETH in the transaction and it will send us $BAL tokens.
 Deploy it and try it out!

+### 🥅 Goals / Checks

+- [ ] Can you trade ETH for Balloons and get the correct amount?
+- [ ] Can you trade Balloons for ETH?
+> ⚠ When trading Balloons for ETH remember about allowances.
+Try using `approve()` to approve the contract address for some amount of tokens, then try the trade again!

 ---

 ## ⛳️ **Checkpoint 5: Liquidity** 🌊